Error: “Speedify Virtual Adapter is disabled”

 If all is good with the Speedify Virtual Adapter status, you’ll have to investigate further.

-The problem with the Windows 10 update is that the IP address configuration for Speedify sometimes gets assigned to a different network adapter.
+Sometimes after a Windows 10 update the IP address configuration for Speedify sometimes gets assigned to a different network adapter, for example the Bluetooth adapter.
 You need to remove the IP address from the other adapter so that Speedify can function again.

-Right click on the other adapters and select Properties.
+Right click on the adapter and select Properties.

 Then click on TCP/IP version 4 and click the Properties button.

 Look for the adapter that is set to 10.202.0.2 for the IP address.

 Clear out the IP address and change it to get the IP address automatically.